-- Fines shall be paid within 48 hours of being imposed (Saturdays, Sundays and Public Holidays excluded) and any delay in making payment will entail suspension of licence (in the case of competitors and officials), or suspension of rights to stage events (in the case of clubs). - ii) Where the Clerk of the Course, Stewards, MSA Court of Appeal or National Court of Appeal are involved where Scrutineers are concerned, they shall also make an order as to the responsibility for payment of such fees which will become payable within 48 hours thereof, (and subject to suspension as mentioned above). - iii) The lodging of a protest and/or appeal does not suspend the necessity to pay a fine within the specified time limit. - iv) Any fine not paid within 7 working days of being imposed, will automatically be doubled.
+- Fines and any costs ordered to be paid shall be paid within 48 hours of being imposed I (Saturdays, Sundays and Public Holidays excluded) and any delay in making payment will entail suspension of licence (in the case of competitors and officials), or suspension of rights to stage events (in the case of clubs). - ii) Where the Clerk of the Course, Stewards, MSA Court of Appeal or National Court of Appeal are involved where Scrutineers are concerned, they shall also make an order as to the responsibility for payment of such fees which will become payable within 48 hours thereof, (and subject to suspension as mentioned above). - iii) The lodging of a protest and/or appeal does not suspend the necessity to pay a fine and/or a costs order within the specified time limit. - iv) Any fine not paid within 7 working days of being imposed, will automatically be doubled.